NorthStarUAS/insgnss_tools/README.md

 * Core filters are written in C/C++ but the infrastructure, data loading, and plotting is handled in python.

-* Uses boost/python to create loadable python modules from the C/C++ code.
+* Uses boost/python so that the same core C++ code can be used from either C++ or python applications.